Iron Deficiency Anemia

 How is iron deficiency anemia treated?

 There are many ways to treat iron deficiency anemia.
-These include:
+These can be:

-• Adding more iron to your diet through the foods you eat.
+• Adding more iron-rich foods to your diet.

-• It’s important to include iron-rich foods in your diet.
-Foods that are high in iron include shellfish like clams, mussels and oysters, spinach, beef or chicken liver, beans, peas, chickpeas, soybeans and lentils (legumes), red meat, quinoa, broccoli, and tofu.
-You may want to ask to speak with a dietitian about your diet.
+• Foods that are high in iron include shellfish like clams, mussels and oysters, spinach, beef or chicken liver, beans, peas, chickpeas, soybeans and lentils (legumes), red meat, quinoa, broccoli, and tofu.
+You may want to speak with a dietitian about your diet.

-• Taking iron supplements by mouth (oral FESO4).
-Do not take any supplements without first talking to your provider.
+• Taking iron supplements by mouth.
+Do not take any supplements without talking to your provider first.

 • Red blood cell transfusions.